thephijo/DIY_SteelWallet/README.md

 ![Image of SteelWallet2](https://raw.githubusercontent.com/thephijo/DIY_SteelWallet/main/images/SteelWallet1.jpeg)

 # About the project
 For me the project was primarily a leisure activity and an opportunity as a poor student to save some money on steel wallets, which I don't need, but wanted to have and give away to friends that are into crypto.
 In order to enable others to create such a wallet, I have created these instructions.
 I thought people might be interested in it and my extra work of documenting it might pay out for others.
 I sincerely hope that this is the case.
 I do not expect or demand any payment or donations as this is not the reason for the project, but of course I am happy about every contribution.
-Your free choice and no pressure.
+No matter how small I am happy about every Satoshi as a sign that the tutorial or the idea was helpful.
+Your free choice of course and no pressure at all.

 BTC: bc1qfa2evgu9uzcargxpcgh6hpultsl043yukqjvaj